What it is all about or Much ado about Oops

 Oops wants to change the conventional view through a magnifying Steinitz-glass in unclear positions in such a way, that it does not contradict the view through a magnifying Zermelo-glass.

-Today that is not always the case: Every annotation, which does not withstand the principally correct view through the magnifying Zermelo-glass, is completely and utterly wrong, or at least not helpful.
+Today that is not always the case: Every annotation, which contradicts the principally correct view through the magnifying Zermelo-glass, is wrong.
 Frequently reported comments like ” … Black´s position has become difficult.
 White won. … ” are not very instructive.
-They are conflicting with the logic of chess.
+They may disagree with the logic of chess.

 Oops is looking for a Zermelo-corrected magnifying Steinitz-glass, the correct tool to annotate a chess game!

 Oops 8 theses to correct the magnifying Steinitz-glass

 - The starting position of a chess game is drawn.

 - You can only win a chess game by an error of your opponent, or: There are no ingenious moves to win.

 - A single move which changes the value of a position by minus one half point or, starting from a won position, by minus one point is called an error.
 There are no other errors in chess.

 - The Anti-Münchhausen-Principle applies: Nobody can improve his own position, or: Nobody is able to pull himself out of the swamp by the scruff of his own neck.